mobile app bar

 A post shared by Ronda Rousey (@rondarousey)

-With Rousey likely never to compete again – akin to UFC veteran, Browne, the former addressed her combat sports tenure in some unsettling terms last year.
+As far as Rousey’s fighting career is concerned, she is likely never to compete again.
+The 38-year-old had addressed her combat sports tenure in some unsettling terms last year.

-Considered retired from fighting, Rousey has still been long-linked with a return to the Octagon for one final fight.
-In fact, these rumors spread to their highest degree ahead of UFC 300 last year.
-Linked with a trilogy fight with former foe, Miesha Tate, Rousey opened up on her decision to step away from the sport.
+Though she has been largely considered retired from the sport, Rousey has still been linked with a return to the octagon for one final fight.
+These rumors gained some traction ahead of UFC 300 last year.
+Linked with a trilogy fight with former foe, Miesha Tate at the time, Rousey opened up on her decision to step away from the sport.

-Every couple years – the same rumor [of a UFC return] comes out,” Ronda Rousey told the Insight podcast.
+Every couple [of] years – the same rumor [of a UFC return] comes out,” Ronda Rousey told the Insight podcast.
 “It’s nice to feel missed, I guess.
 But it’s not happening.
 I’m not neurologically fit to compete anymore at the highest level.
-I just can’t”, she added with a note of disappointment.
+I just can’t.”

-You just get to a level where the neurological injuries you take accumulate over time,” Rousey explained, adding, “They don’t get any better.”
+You just get to a level where the neurological injuries you take accumulate over time,” Rousey explained, adding, “They don’t get any better,” she added.

-However, these ailments haven’ been exactly able to keep her away from the action.
-Rousey did compete in professional wrestling with the WWE (World Wrestling Entertainment) to much acclaim.
+However, these ailments haven’t kept her fully away from the action.
+Rousey did compete in professional wrestling with the WWE (World Wrestling Entertainment) to a rousing reception from its fandom.

 About the author